-- Revenue generated by sales of our products and service plans; - Costs associated with our research and development, sales and marketing initiatives and manufacturing activities; - Facilities, equipment and information technology ("IT") systems required to support current and future operations; - Timing and ability to introduce new products; - · Costs of obtaining and maintaining U.S. Food and Drug Administration (the "FDA") and other regulatory clearances of our products; - · Effects of competing technological and market developments; and - Number and timing of acquisitions and other strategic transactions.
+- Revenue and cash flows generated by sales of our products and service plans; - Our ability to generate cash flows; - · Costs associated with our research and development, sales and marketing initiatives and manufacturing activities; - Facilities, equipment and information technology ("IT") systems required to support current and future operations; - Rate of progress and cost of our research and development activities; - Timing and our ability to introduce new products; - · Costs of obtaining and maintaining U.S. Food and Drug Administration (the "FDA") and other regulatory clearances of our products; - Effects of competing technological and market developments; - Number and timing of acquisitions and other strategic transactions; and - Servicing and maturity of our current and future indebtedness.

-We believe that our current cash and cash equivalents will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 12 months.
+We believe that our current cash and cash equivalents balance will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 12 months.
 If these sources of cash and cash equivalents are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or enter into additional credit facilities.
 The sale of additional equity or convertible debt securities could result in dilution to our stockholders.
 If additional funds are raised through the issuance of debt securities, these securities could have rights senior to those associated with our common stock and could contain covenants that would restrict our operations.
 Additional financing may not be available at all, or in amounts or on terms acceptable to us.
 If we are unable to obtain this additional financing, we may be required to reduce the scope of our planned product development and marketing efforts.